DSpace/RestContract/scripts/subscription-send.md

 ## How it Works?

-The subscription-send script runs periodically (e.g. daily) on the DSpace server, and sends email notifications to users who have subscribed to specific communities, collections, or items.
+The subscription-send script runs periodically (e.g., daily) on the DSpace server, and sends email notifications to users who have subscribed to specific communities, collections, or items.
 The script queries the DSpace database to identify users who have subscribed to specific items, and then generates an email notification for each subscription.

 The script's frequency parameter specifies how often email notifications should be sent.
 For example, if the frequency